-If your DTE screen displays unusual characters, check the speed setting of your communications software or terminal and the character length and parity.
-Match to the system you are calling.
+If your DTE screen displays unusual characters, check the speed setting of your communications software or terminal and the character length and parity, match to the system you are calling.

 Another common problem involves error control.
-If your RX-Series is set for error control and the remote modem is not set for error control, you can see a lot of unusual characters on your screen.
-Disable error control by using the AT&QO<ENTER> command, then redial the telephone number.
+If your modem is set for error control and the remote modem is not set for error control, you can see a lot of unusual characters on your screen.
+Disable error control using the AT&Q0<ENTER> command and then redial the telephone number.

-If your communications software program does not have the Zypcom modem listed in its modem setup menu and it is possible to define a custom modem, then type the following initialization string:
+If your communications software program does not have the Zypcom modem listed in its modem setup menu, and it is possible to define a custom modem, then type the following initialization string:

-AT&F0&C1&D2&S1K3&Q6S7=90E0Q2S0=1<ENTER>
+AT&F0&C1&D2&S1K3&Q6S7=90S0=0<ENTER>